-As you may have gathered from previous blog posts and instagram postings of mine, I am a big proponent of culturing foods.
-I feel like some type of badass wizard when my ferments start a bubblin’ and brewin’.
-I discovered water kefir when researching naturally containing probiotc foods.
+As you may have gathered from previous blog posts and Instagram posts of mine, I am a big proponent of culturing foods.
+I feel like some type of badass wizard when my ferments start a bubblin' and brewin'.
+I discovered water kefir when researching naturally-containing probiotic foods.
 Water kefir is produced from water kefir grains which feed off sugar water.
 Once the first fermentation occurs, you can flavor the water kefir and bottle it to produce a carbonated probiotic-rich, dare I say soda-like, beverage.
-During the second fermentation the bacteria and yeast feed off of the fruit juices and release CO2 to create it’s fizziness.
+During the second fermentation, the bacteria and yeast feed off of the fruit juices and release CO2 to create their fizziness.

 I sourced dehydrated water kefir grains from Cultures for Health, the same company I purchase vegan yogurt cultures from.
 Water kefir is fairly easy to make, when comparing it with other fermented beverages, like kombucha, for example.
 And you will be enjoying your first batch within a few days once you've hydrated your new grains.
 All you really need to get started are water kefir grains, some rapadura sugar, water, and a mason jar.

 You can flavor water kefir with nearly any fruit you like or even coconut water.
 I suggest using freshly made juices whenever possible.
 But bottled juices should work if you're in a pinch.
 We've been using a lot of citrus for flavoring our water kefir batches lately, since it is currently in season and so prolific in the market right now.
 Blood orange and Meyer lemon-gingerade have been our go-to flavors, and are the flavors you see pictured in this post.
 A new flavor I would like to try this spring is strawberry-lime, and also pomegranate when it is in season again.
 You can get really creative with the flavorings.
 I would like to try incorporating herbal/root infusions into the mix too, think root beer.